Bayer-Group/BayerCLAW/doc/notifications.md

     - ABORTED: the job was aborted, possibly on user request.
     - TIMED_OUT: if, somehow, your job manages to run for more than a year, you'll see this one...
 - `workflow_name`: The name of the workflow that sent the notification.
+- `state_machine_name`: The name of the Step Functions state machine that sent the notification.
 - `execution_id`: The ID of the Step Functions execution that sent the notification.
 - `launcher_bucket`, `job_file` and `job_file_version`: Together, these specify the job data file that
 launched the execution in question.